flucoma/flucoma-docs/doc/Transients.rst

 :see-also: BufTransients,Sines,HPSS
 :description: Separate transients from a signal.
 :discussion:

    This implements a "de-clicking" algorithm based on the assumption that a transient is a sample or series of samples that are anomalous when compared to surrounding material.
-It creates an autoregressive model of the samples' time series, so that when a given sample doesn't fit the model (it's "error" or anomalous-ness) goes above ``threshFwd`` it is determined to be a transient.
+It creates an autoregressive model of the samples' time series, so that when a given sample doesn't fit the model (it's "error" or anomalous-ness goes above ``threshFwd``) it is determined to be a transient.
 The series of samples determined to be a transient will continue until the error goes below ``threshBack``, indicating that the samples are again more in-line with the autoregressive model.

-The algorithm then estimates what should have happened during the transient period if the signal had followed its normal path, and resynthesises this estimate, removing the anomaly considered as the transient.
+   The algorithm then estimates what should have happened during the transient period if the signal had followed its non-anomalous path, and resynthesises this estimate to create the residual output.
+The transient output is ``input signal - residual signal``, such that summed output of the object (``transients + residual``) can still null-sum with the input.

     The algorithm will take an audio in, and will divide it in two outputs:
     	* the transients, estimated from the signal and extracted from it